Zero6992/chatGPT-discord-bot/docs/architecture.md

 runtime checks live only in `src/cli.py`; SQLite remains independent of those native transcripts.
 The request holds only the matching native UUID and context fingerprint, and persists session uncertainty before executing externally.
 The default CLI runtime is a dedicated rootless daemon.
-Explicit personal-bot Docker Desktop mode pins a seccomp profile by hash and verifies the effective in-container controls before invoking the native CLI.
+Explicit Docker Desktop mode pins a seccomp profile by hash and verifies the effective in-container controls before invoking the native CLI.
 Both modes use the same tool restrictions, scoped state, argument construction and cleanup paths.

 `src/cli_accounts.py` provides local native login administration and an owner-bound profile containing non-secret revision/status metadata.
-Account mode requires a single-user bot.
+Chat access defaults to everyone in all modes, with an optional `allowed_user_ids` list.
+Only the backend owner can administer account login.
 An account lease spans context fingerprinting, native execution and history commit, preventing a concurrent re-login from attaching an answer to the wrong account revision.
 It also serializes native credential refresh across model aliases and conversations. `runtime/account-runtime.mjs` transfers only allowlisted native credential files between two bot-owned volumes inside Docker;
 transcripts remain scoped to their conversation.
 Native CLI binaries perform all authentication and refresh; the Python service never reads OAuth tokens.